What are Coronary Heart Disease risks?

 - Taking a balanced diet, with low saturated fat content.

-- Taking diet which contains more roughage and fibre and which has less starch.
+- Taking diet which contains more roughage and fiber and which has less starch.

 - Avoiding smoking and excessive drinking